-Remove your AirPod Pro earbuds from the case or open it up.
+Remove your AirPod Pro earbuds from the case or open them up.
 Go to Settings > Bluetooth on your iPhone and tap the information icon next to your AirPod Pros.

 Tap Left or Right under Press And Hold AirPods to set the function for each side.
 Choose between Noise Control and Siri.
 Under Noise Control, you can select which modes you want to cycle through: Noise Cancellation, Transparency, Off.